TechOpenSolve/Open-Source/CONTRIBUTING.md

 Thank you, [Name/Username], and [any other individuals/companies/organizations involved], for your valuable contribution.
-This marks a significant step in our efforts towards resolving the issue!!
+This marks a significant step in our efforts towards fostering a more inclusive and supportive open-source community!

 ```
 Replace the placeholders (e.g., [Name/Username], [Description of the contribution], [Link], [Additional Details]) with the appropriate information.